lrgresearch/gpaw-tools/installation.md

 After editing ~/.bashrc file quit the current shell session and start a new one (or you can use `source ~/.bashrc` command).

-##### Installation on a Windows 11 system (with WSLg)
+##### Installation on a Windows 11 system (with WSL2 and WSLg)
 This installation note is explaining how to install WSLg and other required tools to study gpaw-tools on a Windows 11 system.
-WSLg is coming on default at Windows 11.
+WSL2 is coming on default at Windows 11.
+With WSLg you will not need to install xming to your windows system and Ubuntu packages libglu1-mesa-dev freeglut3 freeglut3-dev mesa-common-dev to your system.
 We are suggesting Ubuntu 20.04 LTS version for *gpaw-tools* studies.

 Open Ubuntu, finish the installation of it, then update your Linux system with: